Jrsupreme/microblog_VPC_deployment/README.md

 # Workload 4

 In this workload we will be dialing in our security, while also making the application more effective and secure.
-In this workload
+This workload focuses on building and configuring a custom server infrastructure using AWS services, specifically setting up a Virtual Private Cloud (VPC) with multiple subnets to host and deploy a web application.

 Clone application repository to your own repository